biolink/biolink-model/guidelines/using-the-modeling-language.md

 ## description

-The `description` slot can be used to provide a human-readable description of a class or slot.
+The `description` slot can be used to provide a human-readable description of a class (or slot).

 ```yaml
   genetically interacts with: